sujal/localtunnel-proxy/README.md

 ## About

-A simple reverse proxy that I needed to forward requests to a localtunnel.com endpoint (see the [localtunnel project](http://progrium.com/localtunnel/) for more on that).
+A simple reverse proxy that I needed to forward requests to a SSH tunnel using the [localtunnel gem](http://progrium.com/localtunnel/).

 ## Usage